rom3r4/agronet/README.md

 Activating Optional Services:
+--

-   To activate Memcached, APC & varnish in your Drupal installation ( you will get a performance increase)
+   To activate Memcached & varnish in your Drupal installation ( you will get a performance increase)

-   change directory  to:
+   Change directory  to:
    $ cd /www/agronet/sites/default

    $ vi settings.inc
-   ( remove comments )
+   --> remove the comments at the beggining and at the end

-Projects used
+Other projects used
 --

 - Drupal 7
 - Drupal Commons 3
-- NGINX / Apache + PHP FastCGI + MySQL +  MongoDB
+- NGINX / Apache2 + PHP FastCGI + MySQL +  MongoDB
 - Apache Solr
 - Memcached
-- PHP APC
+- APC
 - Varnish
 - CDNs
-- Twitter Bootstrap 2
+- Bootstrap 2
 - Honeypot Captcha

 - Tested for Usability
 - Tested for Scalability